top of page

 1. Respect and Enjoy Nature – Leave what you find, take away pictures!

-• Set up your tent in designated camping sites to minimise your impact to nature
+• Set up your tent in designated camping sites to minimise your impact to nature and keep the wild area for the wildlife.

 • Borrow a pair of binoculars and have loads of fun seeing nature close but without disturbing their habitat!
+At Top of the Woods glamping campsite, you can regulary see buzzard and red kites flying up above the campsite.

 Camping in the wildflower meadow